sdi2100071/DBMS_usbd/README.md

 External Sorting Algorithm:
 The sorting algorithm is implemented as an external sorting method using the merge-sort technique.
 The heap file is divided into chunks, each of which is sorted independently.
 Once sorted, the chunks are merged together to form progressively larger sorted chunks until only one chunk remains.

-## Links to ChatGPT Conversations
-For each function or structure, the following are the relevant ChatGPT conversations that were used to help design or implement them:

-HP_CreateFile function
-HP_OpenFile function
-sort_FileInChunks function
-merge function
-CHUNK_CreateIterator function
-(Note: The links above should be replaced with the actual URLs of the relevant ChatGPT conversations.)

-## Instructions for Compilation and Execution
-### Prerequisites:

-A Linux environment (GCC 5.4+).
-Necessary libraries and headers (bf.h, hp_file.h, etc.).
-A properly set up environment as described in the project folder structure.
 ## Compilation:
 Use the provided Makefile to compile the project: